karuppiah7890/blog/content/posts/writing-a-blog.md

 posts are still valid too.
 I would recommend checking this out in case you care about SEO.
 I don't so I never cared to look about it. :P

-Also, the platform you are cross posting on, it chould also help you with any of the features that you want, similar to your main platform.
+Also, the platform you are cross posting on, it could also help you with any of the features that you want, similar to your main platform.
 Again, it depends on what you want and what the platform can provide